 The data sizes come in at 1GB, 2GB, 6GB, and 15GB at $15, $20, $30, and $45 per month, respectively.
 Your speed is slowed down to 2G speeds after your data allotment.
 You can also get a discounted 3GB, 8GB, and 15GB plan with three, six, or twelve months purchased upfront.

 Good2Go offers a fairly standard array of wireless plans that include unlimited talk and text.
-The plans step up in data amounts at 2GB, 6GB, 10GB, and 20GB for $15, $20, $30, and $40 per month respectively.
-For the first three months of service, you also get double data for a limited time.
+The plans step up in data amounts at 1GB, 2GB, 6GB, 10GB, and 20GB for $15, $20, $30, $35, and $45 per month respectively.
+For the first three months of service on the 6GB plan, you get a promo rate of $15/month.

 There is an unlimited talk and text plan with no data for $10 per month, which could be a great option for someone looking for a basic plan.